Categories

 What do ya know?

-Big Island holds a special place in our hearts because McKenna (2021) Dana (2022) each spent 4 months living here while working with the Christian ministry group: Youth With A Mission (YWAM).
-They spent all their free time exploring and adventuring around, which made them perfect hosts for visiting sisters and friends— hence the perfectly crafted itinerary.
+Big Island holds a special place in our hearts because McKenna (2021) and Dana (2022) each spent 4 months living here while working with the Christian ministry group: Youth With A Mission (YWAM).
+They spent all their free time exploring and adventuring around, which made them the best hosts for visiting sisters and friends— hence the perfectly crafted itinerary.
 We hope you have the most amazing time visiting Hawaii and all she has to share!

 written by Hannah